lutfullah32/hyperVTest/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm.md

 # Step 4: Create a Windows virtual machine from an .iso file

+12-Nov update.
 For this step, if you already have a .iso file for a supported 64-bit operating system, you can use that.
 If not, you can download the .iso for [Windows 8.1 Enterprise](http://www.microsoft.com/en-us/evalcenter/evaluate-windows-8-1-enterprise) and choose the 64-bit edition.

 1. In Hyper-V Manager, click on the **Action** menu > **New** > **Virtual machine**.
 2. In the virtual machine wizard, make the following choices: